linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

    ssh youruser@your-server-ip
    ```

-   - **If the token is valid**: The user is granted access, and the token is deleted from MongoDB
+   - **If the email is verified**: The user is granted access, and the email is deleted from MongoDB.

-.
-   - **If the token is invalid or expired**: The user is denied access, and the token is deleted.
+   - **If the email is not verified**: The user is denied access, and the email is deleted from MongoDB.

 ---

 ### **Optional Enhancements**

-1. **Token Expiry**: Add an `expires_at` field in MongoDB and modify the verification logic to check if the token has expired.
+1. **Email Expiry**: Add an `expires_at` field in MongoDB and modify the verification logic to check if the email verification link has expired.

-2. **Logging**: Add logs in `validate_token.sh` for better tracking of login attempts and token statuses.
+2. **Logging**: Add logs in `validate_email.sh` for better tracking of login attempts and email verification statuses.

 3. **Security**:

    - Use SSL/TLS for MongoDB connections for encrypted communication.
    - Ensure SSH key-based authentication for added security.

-This updated guide should now match your MongoDB Atlas setup and integrate token-based authentication for SSH login with token verification through a URL, including the enhanced PHP error handling logic.
+This updated guide should now match your email-based verification setup and integrate it into your SSH login process, with email verification being handled through a URL and automatic deletion of verified users from the database.